dvinubius/scaffold-eth-examples/README.md

 > - This would improve the UX a lot, whether we display contract owners or not
-> - If you've done item 1, the frontend only retrieves owners of current page
+> - If you allow n contracts per page, only n calls to read the owner will be made at once.

-## Side Quests
+## Advanced UX Side Quests

 > 👩‍💻 😍 🧑‍💻  Allow users to **filter** contracts by name in the list view